 2.0.3 Step-by-step guide to compiling your steward report

 What follows is a step-by-step guide designed to assist you through the process of preparing your steward report.
-Should you have additional questions about how to prepare your report after reviewing this section please contact Circular Materials’s National Steward Services team at 1 (888) 980-9549 and a National Steward Services Representative will be pleased to assist you.
-Stewards Ontario stewards please contact NSS to see if your organization is eligible for simplified fee setting as part of Blue Box transition.
+Should you have additional questions about how to prepare your report after reviewing this section please contact Circular Materials’s Customer Relations team at 1 (888) 980-9549 and a Customer Relations Representative will be pleased to assist you.
+Stewards Ontario stewards please contact Customer Relations to see if your organization is eligible for simplified fee setting as part of Blue Box transition.

 How to prepare a steward report:

 - Obtain sales data and/or information on services provided

 - Determine the weight of designated materials for each product/service/activity

 - Calculate total kilograms of PPP for each material category

 - Maintain the integrity of your reporting process and data